 Why go?
-Urban Adventures takes explorers below the sidewalk into the system of subterranean connecting a whopping 95 city blocks.
+Urban Adventures takes explorers below the sidewalk, so that they can experience the tunnels that connect a whopping 95 city blocks.
 Discover the history of the tunnels, see the only remaining portion of a 1933 hotel and even snag a sweet treat from a local bakery.
 Plus, you get to escape the notoriously sticky Houston humidity for a few hours.

 What is it?
 The oldest haunt in Houston, La Carafe is an intimate candlelit tavern that has been serving locals for more than 125 years.

 Why go?
 Enjoy a string of immortal jukebox tunes (think Django Reinhart, Edith Piaf and Hank Williams) while sipping wine or beer in this venue, which has been listed on the National Register for Historic Places.
-Worth noting: the old-fashioned register only takes cash.
 Keep an eye out for the resident ghost: an old bartender called “Carl” who’s allegedly still hanging around, possibly waiting for one final tip (he doesn’t accept credit cards either).

 What is it?
 The historic beach town of Galveston is less than an hour’s drive from Houston and is considered by many to be an extension of the city itself.